Posted by StringOvation Team on Dec 20, 2019

 Holidays Extraordinaire!
-Cello, Deborah Baker Monday and Janice McAllister
+Cello, Deborah Baker Monday and Janice McAllister (Cello)

-If you're strings teacher is worth his/her salt, you've already played pieces from Monday and McAllister's ever-popular Strings Extraordinaire!
-This holiday-themed version contains some of the songs you already know - along with many others you don't.
+Chances are you've already played pieces from Monday and McAllister's ever-popular Strings Extraordinaire!
+This holiday-themed version contains some of the songs you already know — along with many others you don't.
 Best of all, it includes multiple pieces from other countries and cultures.

 Holidays Extraordinaire!
-Bass, ditto above
+Bass, ditto above (Bass)

 Because it's so good, we're recommending you bass players get a copy of the Holidays Extraordinaire! for bass.
 Bass players spend so much time providing a rhythmic, harmonic foundation for the majority of your strings life, this is a chance for you and your bass to show what solo stars you can be.

-Celebrate Christmas!
-Arr.
-Nicholas Palmer (for string quartet)
+Celebrate Christmas Arr.
+Nicholas Palmer (string quartet)

 This is a bonus piece for strings players.
 Get three of your favorite "other strings players" together and Celebrate Christmas!
-Arranged for players ranging from levels 3 to 5, this collection also allows any level 2.5ers a chance to practice familiar pieces at the next, technical level.
+Arranged for players ranging from levels 3 to 5, this collection also allows any level a chance to practice familiar pieces at the next, technical level.
 Celebrate Christmas! includes traditional holiday tunes as well as English carols.